How to Adjust Column Width Using Excel VBA (6 Methods)

 VBA Code to set Column width in points

-• This is a VBA macro code written to adjust the column width of column B in the worksheet named “ColumnsWidth_inPoint”.
+• This VBA macro code is designed to modify the column width of column B within the worksheet named ColumnsWidth_inPoint.

 Setting Column width in points